 About the college

-The college is located on an attractive historic site in the centre of Oxford close to the libraries, Science Area, and all the city’s amenities.
+Founded by Elizabeth I, the college is located on an attractive historic site in the centre of Oxford close to the libraries, Science Area, and all the city’s amenities.

 Every graduate has a College Advisor, usually a fellow of the college in the same field.
 Academic support is also provided through an annual progress review with the Principal and Academic Director.
 Popular termly dinners and talks for graduates and fellows offer plenty of opportunity for discussion.